chrisenitan/autochris/README.md

 # AutoChris
-General scripts I use in managing everything around; web scraping, browser controls, peripherals
+General scripts I use in managing everything around; web scraping, browser controls, peripherals managements...

 ## Some of what it does
+`/scripts/`
-1. Delete all chat messages on Slack
+1. Delete all chat messages on Slack `Vanilla JS`
-2. Personal Node CLI tool
+2. CLI tool `Node CLI`
-3. Get and watch some sites for changes.
+3. Watch some sites for changes. `Puppeteer`
-4. Screen color management
+4. Screen color management `css`
     - Dark page tab
     - Dark page with selectable bright grids
     - Colourful tab mode